author/arg/README.md

   input: 'in'
 })

+// Optionally specify a list of possible flag values (autocreates the flag if it does not already exist, updates options if it does)
+Args.setOptions('name', 'john', 'jane')

 // Restrict a flag to a single value (applies when the same flag is passed multiple times).
 Args.single('c')